 Pool-area: some of the guest spirits who still enjoy the pool.

-Middle-aged female entity, Sarah, in a green striped bathing suit – in her 40s – 50s.
+A middle-aged entity, Sarah, in a green striped bathing suit – in her 40s – 50s.

-Another woman in her green bathing suit.
+Another woman in a green bathing suit.

 A young woman wearing a mini-skirt.